Skip to contents

 Applies a centred (two-pass symmetrical) Butterworth digital filter from signal::butter() and signal::filtfilt().

 Filter type defines how the desired signal frequencies are either passed or rejected from the output signal.
-Low-pass and high-pass filters allow only frequencies lower or higher than the cutoff frequency W to be passed through as the output signal, respectively.
+Low-pass and high-pass filters allow only frequencies lower or higher than the cutoff frequency, respectively to be passed through to the output signal.
 Stop-band defines a critical range of frequencies which are rejected from the output signal.
 Pass-band defines a critical range of frequencies which are passed through as the output signal.

 The filter order (number of passes) is defined by order, typically in the range order = [1, 10].
 Higher filter order tends to capture more rapid changes in amplitude, but also causes more distortion around those change points in the signal.
 General advice is to use the lowest filter order which sufficiently captures the desired rapid responses in the data.

-The critical (cutoff) frequency is defined by W, a numeric value for low-pass and high-pass filters, or a two-element vector c(low, high) defining the lower and upper bands for stop-band and pass-band filters.
-W represents the desired fractional cutoff frequency in the range W = [0, 1], where 1 is the Nyquist frequency, i.e., half the sample rate of the data in Hz.
+The critical (cutoff) frequency can be defined by W, a numeric value for low-pass and high-pass filters, or a two-element vector c(low, high) defining the lower and upper bands for stop-band and pass-band filters.
+W represents the desired fractional cutoff frequency in the range W = [0, 1], where 1 is the Nyquist frequency, i.e., half the sample_rate of the data in Hz.

 Only one of either W or fc should be defined.
 If both are defined, W will be preferred over fc.